-No, as of now it is not open and we don’t have an opening date yet either.
+No, as of now it is not open and we don’t have an opening date yet except for February 2020.

 Space 220 restaurant is not yet open in Epcot.
 When it opens we will bring you a full review of all the food and drinks, plus a detailed look at the restaurant’s atmosphere and theming.